The Office

 “My perfect Valentine's Day?
 I'm at home, three cell phones in front of me, fielding desperate calls from people who want to buy one of the fifty restaurant reservations I made over six months ago.” —Dwight Schrute, Season 7: PDA

 You gotta admit: this is pretty genius, if not a little crazy (classic Dwight).
-This takes well-thought out planning and execution.
+This takes well-thought-out planning and execution.
 Dwight is thinking at least six months ahead of everyone else, and he would end up reaping serious monetary rewards because of it.
-In the competitive event world, you should take the Dwight-approach in all aspects.
+In the competitive trade show world, you should take this prepared Dwight approach.
 Planning for booths and marketing materials typically happens long before the show, but sometimes we overlook other key areas to prep for long in advance.
-Begin with the end in mind, and focus on areas that impact event ROI.
+Begin with the end in mind, and focus on areas that impact trade shows cost and show ROI.
 For example, lead retrieval systems, and both pre-show and post-show marketing.
-These are the areas that directly impact lead generation and closing deals, so should be a critical part of your prep for event success.
+These are the areas that directly impact lead generation and business impact, so they should be a critical part of your prep for trade show success.
 If you do it right, you’ll be rolling in the dough.

 #2 Brand Awareness

 “When I tell people that I work at Dunder Mifflin, they think that we sell mufflers, or muffins, or mittens, or . . .
-And frankly all of those sound better than paper, so I let it slide.” —Jim Halpert, Season 4: Local Ad
+And frankly, all of those sound better than selling a paper, so I let it slide.” —Jim Halpert, Season 4: Local Ad

-A great quote from Jim, and also a great tie in to events and trade shows.
-Sometimes we are a bit like Dunder Mifflin and need to work on getting the company’s name or new product out there.
-That's why along with lead generation, many companies attend events for brand awareness, networking, product launches, etc. Trade shows offer a unique opportunity to interact face-to-face with consumers and even current clients.
+This a great quote from Jim, and also a great tie-in to events and trade shows.
+Sometimes we are a bit like Dunder Mifflin and need to work on getting the company’s name or new products out there.
+That's the main reasons why along with lead generation, many companies attend trade shows for brand awareness, networking, product launches, etc. Trade shows offer small businesses a unique opportunity to interact face-to-face with consumers and even current clients.
 Most of us can agree that it’s hard to form a relationship with someone only through screens.
 Thankfully, in this fast-paced, digital world we still can interact one-on-one and build our brand at trade shows.

-#3 Events Come in All Shapes and Sizes
+#3 Trade Shows Come in All Shapes and Sizes

 “Mini cupcakes?
 As in the mini version of regular cupcakes?
 Which is already a mini version of cake?
 Honestly, where does it end with you people?” —Kevin Malone, Season 9: Dwight Christmas

 A quote from Kevin that never fails to make us laugh.
-On the event side, it reminds us that events come in all shapes and sizes.
-Sometimes we focus on the big trade shows and forget about the tabletop events and conferences.
-While some people (like Kevin) may not see their value, smaller events offer a more intimate setting.
-Even with fewer attendees, smaller events tend to invite a more industry-concentrated group.
+On the event side, it reminds us that trade shows and live events come in all shapes and sizes.
+Sometimes we focus on the big trade shows and forget about the tabletop live events, and conferences.
+While some people (like Kevin) may not see their value, smaller trade shows offer a more intimate setting full of potential new customers.
+Even with fewer attendees, smaller trade shows tend to invite a more industry-concentrated group.
+They also come at a smaller cost and can make a big impact on your trade show ROI.
 It may not be the best setting for brand awareness due to attendance numbers, but still a great source for lead generation.
 So let’s not overlook them for their mini size.

 “Finishing that 5K was the hardest thing I have ever had to do . . .
 That’s why everybody was applauding for me at the end, my guts and my heart.
 And while I eventually puked my guts out, I never puked my heart out.
 I’m very, very proud of that.” —Michael Scott, Season 4: Fun Run

 Sometimes goals stretch us.
 Sometimes they challenge us.
 Sometimes—in Michael’s case—they make us puke our guts out.
 But most importantly, goals inspire growth and set a benchmark for success.
-Without setting goals before events, you will have no way to measure if you were effective.
-Set clear goals before a show, such as total quality leads collected or total revenue.
+Without setting goals before trade shows, you will have no way to measure if you were effective.
+Set clear goals before attending a trade show, such as total quality leads collected or total revenue.
 You can also set goals to measure your branding effectiveness.
-For example, you could track the total number of new leads entered into nurture campaigns, or social media interactions with your pre-show marketing, and so on.
-By setting goals, you and the rest of the team will have clearer direction of what to aim for and how to achieve success.
+For example, you could track the total number of new leads entered into nurture campaigns, social media interactions with the target audience, pre-show marketing, and so on.
+By setting goals, you and the rest of the team will have a clearer direction of what to aim for and how to achieve success.

 #5 Speed Matters